 Honey Sesame Chicken is super easy – and really tasty.
 I mean it IS good and IS a huge hit at the house!
-So much so that Pat must have asked me 30 times if I had the recipe all written down (so many are just in my head!) so I could make it again.
+So much so that Pat, my 90-year-old Step Mom must have asked me 30 times if I had the recipe all written down (so many are just in my head!) so I could make it again.
+And make it again, I do.

-Always shop for sales priced chicken, portion and freeze in sizes to suit your family.
+Always shop for sales priced chicken, portion and freeze in packages to suit your family.
 There’s no sense in paying $4.69 a pound when it can be had for 99 cents a pound.
 (Or whatever the lows and highs are in your area!)
+Generally, chicken will drop to a low about once a quarter, so watch and know what those highs and lows are, be aware of how much chicken your family eats and stock up.
+If you don’t have a deep freeze, get yourself one.
+You’ll recoup that outlay of cash in no time.

-Stock up on Asian ingredients during January and keep sesame seeds in the freezer.
+Stock up on Asian ingredients during January when they are often on sale for the Lunar New Year, but might not be advertised.
+Keep sesame seeds in the freezer; it’s so nice to buy a jar of toasted sesame seeds and not have to worry about toasting your own for a recipe.
 Look for condiments like ketchup during the summer.
 You likely won’t find lower condiment prices any other time of the year except for during the Superbowl.

 Honey Sesame Chicken Instant Pot